SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 <img src="/guides/users-guide/administration/Admin_AlarmMapping.png" alt="Alarm mapping" style="max-width: 100%">

-For each alarm mapping the alarm severity and the name of the mapping is shown.
+For each alarm mapping, the alarm severity and the name of the mapping is shown.

 To edit an alarm mapping, simply click it.